Part-time fee-paid Employment Judge (assigned to the West Midlands region of the Employment Tribunals)

 Other Recent Notable Cases

-- Heywood v Otter Controls Limited (2018) Representing Global Tooling Manager alleging victimisation due to whistleblowing in 7 day Employment Tribunal hearing against Respondent represented by Sean Jones QC.
+- Heywood v Otter Controls Limited (2018) Successfully representing Global Tooling Manager alleging victimisation due to whistleblowing in 7-day Employment Tribunal hearing against Respondent represented by Sean Jones QC.

 - Wilkie v Chief Constable of Merseyside Police and Liverpool City Council (2017) 5 day multi track hearing representing Council in defending Claim for false imprisonment brought by Claimant following arrest as a result of information provided by a CCTV control room monitoring officer, to the Police, which resulted in the arrest of the Claimant.
 Claim dismissed on the basis that an informer is not liable for false imprisonment, even where the information provided is incorrect, where a Police Officer uses his or her own discretion to arrest a suspect.